-The Woodford Baronetcy of Carleby in Lincolnshire was a title in the Baronetage of Great Britain.
+The Woodford Baronetcy or Barony of Carleby was a title in the Baronetage of Great Britain.
 It was created on 28 July 1791 for Ralph Woodford, the former Ambassador to Denmark.
-The second Baronet was Governor of Trinidad between 1813 and his death in 1828 when the title became extinct.
+His son, the second Baronet, was appointed Governor of Trinidad in 1813.
+The title became extinct after his death in 1828.

-The village of Carlby (modern spelling) is four miles south west of Bourne near the county boundaries of Leicestershire and Rutland, and about sixteen miles from the early Woodford manors of Sproxton and Knipton.
+The village of Carlby (modern spelling) is four miles south west of Bourne in Lincolnshire near the county boundaries of Leicestershire and Rutland, about sixteen miles from the early Woodford manors of Sproxton and Knipton.

-Revd Matthew Woodford, who was to become sub-dean and prebend at Chichester Cathedral was born in 1684/5.
+The Revd Matthew Woodford, who became sub-dean and prebend at Chichester Cathedral, was born in 1684/5.
 He married Ann Shearer of Chichester, (possibly) in 1708.
 Their son:

 Matthew Woodford (1708-1767) of Southampton, married Mary Brideoak in 1733.
 They had three sons and two daughters: